ballerina-platform/module-ballerina-graphql/docs/spec/spec.md

 }
 ```

 The Interceptor service class should have the implementation of the `execute()` remote method that infers from the interceptor service object.
-Code needed to be included in the interceptor should be kept inside the `execute()` function.
+Code needed to be included in the interceptor should be kept inside the `execute()` method.
 Interceptors can not have any other `resource/remote` methods inside the interceptor.
-However, the users are able to define the usual functions inside the interceptors.
+However, the users are able to define the general methods inside the interceptors.

 ### 10.4 Execution

 When it comes to interceptor execution, it follows the `onion principle`.
-Basically, each interceptor function adds a layer before and after the actual resolver invocation.
+Basically, each interceptor adds a layer before and after the actual resolver invocation.
 Therefore, the order of the interceptor array in the configuration will be important.
-In an Interceptor `execute()` function, all the code lines placed before the `context.resolve()` will be executed before the resolver function execution, and the code lines placed after the `context.resolve()` will be executed after the resolver function execution.
-The [`context.resolve()`](#85-resolving-field-value) function invoke the next interceptor.
+In an Interceptor `execute()` method, all the code lines placed before the `context.resolve()` will be executed before the resolver execution, and the code lines placed after the `context.resolve()` will be executed after the resolver execution.
+The [`context.resolve()`](#85-resolving-field-value) method invoke the next interceptor.

->**Note:** The inserting order of the interceptor function into the array, will be the execution order of Interceptors.
+>**Note:** The inserting order of the interceptors into the array, will be the execution order of Interceptors.

 ###### Example: GraphQL Interceptor